 Gold rises as concerns over US stimulus dent risk appetite

-[BENGALURU] Gold rose on Wednesday after a steep fall in the previous session, as doubts about a stimulus package proposed by US President Donald Trump to soften the economic impact of the coronavirus epidemic weighed on risk sentiment.
+GOLD rose 1 per cent on Wednesday after a steep fall in the previous session, as doubts about a stimulus package proposed by US President Donald Trump to soften the economic impact of the coronavirus epidemic weighed on risk sentiment.

 The White House and Congress negotiated measures on Tuesday to bolster the US economy and Americans' paychecks against the epidemic's impact, although there was no immediate sign of a deal.